bramus/ie-page-transitions/README.md

     </script>
     ```

-    *Note: There is no harm in adding this code when you don’t have an entry effect.*
+    *Note: There is no real harm in adding this code when you don’t have an entry effect.*

 4. Instead of calling `document.startViewTransition(callback)` call `PageTransitions.startViewTransition(callback)`.